mattvenn/waveform/README.md

 * Explain that Matt the mad professor came up with a computer program to analyse and split the wav files, but he's a bad typist and so the students need to find and fix my syntax errors.
 The file is called [slice_wav_broken.py](slice_wav_broken.py).
 You can see a working version [here](slice_wav.py).
 * slice_wav.py works by slicing a wav file into a number of segments and then averages each segment to produce an average volume.
 It then writes all the slices out to a CSV file called [results.csv](results.csv).
 * Ask students to modify the program so that it asks how many slices they want.
-* Thing about how many slices you want.
+* Think about how many slices you want.
 If you're using 3mm material then 100 slices would end up with a necklace 300mm long!

 # Lesson 3